Pipelines

 - deploy deployment.yaml

 The production job runs during the production stage and deploys the application to the production environment.
-This job extends the .production template from the gitlab-ci-helpers file.
+This job extends the .production job from deploy component.

-Implicit here is that the production job only runs on the master branch, but this can only be seen in the .production template.
+Implicit here is that the production job only runs on the master or main branch.
 It is also configured with the manual option, meaning that there is a need for manual intervention on the pipeline from the end-user to trigger the actual deployment.
 Hence there is no continuous deployment to production by default.

 review